theBlue0x/docs/docs/setup/hallmark.md

 **To Create a Hallmark:**

-**1. In a browser, navigate to 'localhost:2022/test' or 'IP_ADDRESS_OR_DOMAIN/test'.**
+**1. In a browser, navigate to the test API page of your Blue0x installation.**

+>"localhost:2022/test" or "IP_ADDRESS_OR_DOMAIN/test"

->Under ALL, navigate to the markHost tab.
+>Under ALL, navigate to the "markHost" tab.
 You will need to complete the following fields:

 >**Public IP:** The IP Address of your Blue0x node, or, if you are advertising a DNS name in your properties file for the setting of: nxt.myAddress= then use this DNS name here as well instead of the IP address.
 If using non-default port, the hallmark must also include that port, otherwise the hallmark is ignored.